maryamnazarloo/PHLA_SiNet/README.md

 # PHLA_SiNet

 A deep learning model for predicting binding interactions between HLA alleles and peptides.
-This repository provides both the trained model and tools to run predictions on new data.
+This repository provides both the trained model and the tools to run predictions on new data.

 ## Features